Please scroll down...

 There is more to being an agent than just taking orders!

 My prices are fair and reasonable; my performers are all totally vetted by me.
 I use ONLY professional, RELIABLE people.
 I never fill a job with "just anyone" to get a booking.
 I give clients an honest assessment of performers' strengths and weaknesses (if any.)
 Furthermore, I make sure that each performer has everything they need to do the job.
-I've been in business nearly 40 years and am very good at planning in advance for all kinds of contingencies so there are no unpleasant surprises.
+I've been in business over 40 years and am very good at planning in advance for all kinds of contingencies so there are no unpleasant surprises.

 While another agency might be able to provide the same performer, it's possible that because the other agent didn't ask the right questions or provide the right information, the job gets messed up in some way.
 (I've heard these kinds of stories MANY times... an agent gives the performer the wrong address or the performer arrives to discover there's no sound system or no CD player to play her tracks or there isn't the right kind of dance floor, etc.)

 I make sure to get accurate venue info including directions, where to park, where to enter, where to change, etc. I had a performer call me one night in a panic.
-He was on another agent's job and was lost in an neighborhood he didn't know.
+He was on another agent's job and was lost in a neighborhood he didn't know.
 The other agent (now unreachable) had given him the wrong address.
 The performer called me, because even though it was not my gig, he knew I'd help him.
 (And I did!)

 So when you book with us, you're not just booking the performer, you're getting OUR years of experience and reliability as well.